szafranski/RH-ota/README.md

 1. Wizard install/update of RotorHazard server software
      - Choose which version of RotorHazard to install
-     - Preserves exisiting rotorhazard config file.
+     - Preserves existing rotorhazard config file.
      - Backup of existing RH install.
      - Automatically performs much of the RotorHazard specific Pi setup steps